 - Faculty member working on grant submission concerned about level of college research office support.
 Reviewed steps taken to date and developed plan for additional steps.
 Faculty member commented that issues surrounding the situation made it feel like a “cloud of isolation” and talking it over and “thinking about options” helped clear the air.

 - Tenure track faculty with questions and concerns about meeting departmental expectations and staying within the tenure track.
-Reviewed and discussed RPT process, current circumstances, and future goals in order to develop a strategy for moving forward.
-Provided referral information and made confidential inquiry to learn about tenure clock extension considerations.
+Reviewed and discussed RPT process, current circumstances and future goals in order to develop a strategy for moving forward.
+Identified additional resources and made confidential inquiry to learn about tenure clock extension considerations.